tuobangli/DHR/README.md

-resend email to Juliet Shaffer
+send email to Technion president and Guangdong Technion Chancellor and vice chancellor.